michelebruno/michelebruno/README.md

 ### Hi there 👋

-I'm a Communication Design student at Politecnico di Milano.
+I'm an Experience Designer and Creative devolper, based somewhere in Italy and graduated @ Politecnico di Milano.

-These are my latest works:
+Check out my [typescript library](https://github.com/michelebruno/silenzio) or latest works:
 - [The Look of Love](https://thelookoflove.it/) - An interactive experience to conquer a cat with a glance
 - [Opinion Library](https://opinionlibrary.com/) - A collection of mask-related comments on change.org petitions
 - [Disruptive](https://disruptive.meetingrimini.org/) - A digital experience discovering Sergio Marchionne